kenmawer/kenmawer.github.io/index.md

-## Behold... a work in progress
+## Ken Mawer

-I am Ken Mawer, a fourth year Mathematics major and Statistics minor in the Faculty of Arts at the University of British Columbia, aspiring to be a data analyst.
+I am Ken Mawer, and upcoming Master of Mathematics in Statistics student at the University of Waterloo.

-I was raised in Toyko and am at Vancouver for university; I am both Japanese and Canadian.
+I did my undergraduate at the University of British Columbia, where I graduated with of a Bachelor of Arts, major in Mathematics and minor in Statistics.
+I completed the co-op program and earned a high distintion.